Paul Whatuira: Wests Tigers

 Whatuira joined the Wests Tigers in 2005 and played at centre in the Tigers' 2005 NRL Grand Final victory over the North Queensland Cowboys, gaining his second premiership ring.

 As NRL Premiers Wests faced Super League champions Bradford Bulls in the 2006 World Club Challenge.
 Whatuira played at centre in the Tigers' 30–10 loss.

 Whatuira had a forgettable 2006, he was sin-binned in the Tigers' loss to the North Queensland Cowboys in Townsville just before half-time with Matt Sing scoring in his absence.
 In the return match, he suffered a hamstring injury which was aggravated during the warm-up versus Brisbane Broncos meaning he would not play for the rest of the campaign.

 Huddersfield Giants

 After considering a switch to rugby union with the New South Wales Waratahs, Whatuira instead moved to England and joined the Huddersfield Giants in 2008 where he is contracted until the end of the 2010 season.
-Whatuira played in the Giants 2009 Challenge Cup Final appearance, where they lost to the Warrington Wolves.
+Whatuira played in Huddersfield's 2009 Challenge Cup Final appearance, where they lost to the Warrington Wolves.

 Parramatta Eels

 On 21 December 2010, Whatuira signed a one-year deal with the Parramatta Eels for the 2011 season.
-Whatuira is expected to fill the void left in the backline by departing senior players of Eric Grothe Jr and Timana Tahu.
+Whatuira was expected to fill the void left in the backline by departing senior players of Eric Grothe Jr and Timana Tahu.
 Eels CEO Paul Osborne stated that "Paul Whatuira is a proved international performer who brings class and experience to our backline".
-However, Whatuira retired after just appearing in one game for the Eels.
+However, Whatuira retired after just appearing in one game for the club.